-Since May 25th, 2018, and after lots of issues related to mass data-mining by big companies, a new regulation called General Data Protection Regulation (RGPD) was concerned by the nature of collecting personal data from customers / users or subcontractors in Europe (EU), but also in Switzerland.
+Since May 25th, 2018, and after lots of issues related to mass data-mining by big companies without their consent, a new regulation called General Data Protection Regulation (RGPD).
+It was agreed and approved in 2016 and has been applied since 2018 European Commission.

 If you are an entity that processes data of a personal nature, you are probably affected too.
 Due to this, you have obligations with which you must comply.
 The same applies to companies which, in view of its situation, has distinct obligations as a Sub-Contractor with EU countries.

-Any website that uses web-tracking to follow the activities of its visitors or to observe their browsing behaviour can draw conclusions about the interests, preferences or habits of Internet users.
+Any website that uses web-tracking, cookies, online forms, analytical tools (internal or external) to to follow the activities of its visitors or to observe their browsing behaviour can draw conclusions about the interests, preferences or habits of Internet users.
 The RGPD will no doubt be applicable.

 Who has distinct obligations to inform ?

 - Processing of personal data by a Swiss company as a subcontractor on behalf of a European company.

 - Processing of Union residents’ personal data by a Swiss-based company to the extent that it processes such data for its offers of goods and services in the Union, regardless of whether payment is required or not.